joes0451/ADev/ReadMe.txt

     Improved the Uninstall / Install button combination.
     Improved "Select Device" for single device.
     Some other minor improvements.

+ADev-3.1.2:
+    Fixed App Bundle support.
+    New Keystore generator for App Bundles.
+    Other improvements.

 I use it for all of my own development, and try to fix what issues I see,